Pesa 401M: Operation

 In early 2009, the Marshal's Office in Toruń ordered a control car from Pesa that could work with the 214M railcars it owned.
 Five cars cost a total of 23.7 million PLN.
 They were purchased with funds from the Regional Operational Program of the Kuyavian–Pomeranian Voivodeship.
 All five cars were received by the Marshal's Office on 29 and 30 July 2009.
 The handover ceremony took place on August 3 in Chełmża.
 The first vehicle (SA123-001) was handed over to PKP PR for the Bydgoszcz Główna–Chełmża route, and the remaining 4 to Arriva PCC Rail for regional connections in the voivodeship.

-PKP Przewozy Regionalne
+PKP Polregio

-The SA123-001 car was handed over to the then PKP Przewozy Regionalne company, but the low traffic on the Bydgoszcz to Chełmża line meant that, apart from the inaugural ride, this vehicle did not go on route and remained in the Toruń depot.
+The SA123-001 car was handed over to the then PKP Polregio company, but the low traffic on the Bydgoszcz to Chełmża line meant that, apart from the inaugural ride, this vehicle did not go on route and remained in the Toruń depot.
 Later, this vehicle was transferred to Arriva.